MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 ### Local script for Windows clients

 You can use a local script to onboard Windows client devices.
 When you run the onboarding script on a device, it creates a trust with Azure Active Directory (if that trust doesn't already exist), enrolls the device in Microsoft Endpoint Manager (if it isn't already enrolled), and then onboards the device to Defender for Business.
+The local script method works even if you don't currently have Endpoint Manager (or Microsoft Intune).
+We recommend onboarding up to 10 devices at a time using this method.

 > [!TIP]
 > We recommend onboarding up to 10 devices at a time when you use the local script method.